Skip to main content

 Visceral Adipose Tissue Reduction a Key Mediator of Improved Metabolism

-One of the most significant and well-documented effects of Tesamorelin is its ability to reduce visceral (VAT), the metabolically active fat stored deep within the abdominal cavity.
+One of the most significant and well-documented effects of Tesamorelin is its ability to reduce visceral adipose tissue (VAT), the metabolically active fat stored deep within the abdominal cavity.
 VAT is a major contributor to systemic inflammation and insulin resistance.
 It secretes a variety of adipokines and cytokines that can impair insulin signaling and promote a pro-inflammatory state.

 By reducing VAT, Tesamorelin can indirectly improve glucose metabolism.
 The reduction in VAT leads to a decrease in the secretion of inflammatory mediators and an improvement in the overall metabolic environment.
 This effect is a critical component of Tesamorelin’s therapeutic profile and may offset the direct, transient insulin-antagonistic effects of the GH pulses it induces.
-The long-term study in HIV patients demonstrated a sustained 18% reduction in VAT over 52 weeks, which was associated with improvements in lipid profiles and a stable glycemic status.

 What Are the Long Term Metabolic Implications of Tesamorelin Therapy?

-The data on Tesamorelin are encouraging.
+The long-term safety data on Tesamorelin are encouraging.
 The 52-week study in HIV patients with central fat accumulation showed no clinically significant worsening of glucose homeostasis.
 This is a critical finding, as it suggests that the body can adapt to the pulsatile increases in GH without developing sustained insulin resistance.
 The balance between the lipolytic (fat-burning) and VAT-reducing effects of GH and its potential to transiently increase blood glucose appears to be well-maintained with Tesamorelin therapy.

 Mechanistic View of Tesamorelin’s Effects on Glucose Regulation